fqrqh/Supercalc/README.md

 </p>

-## WindowsUtility
+## SuperCalc

-**This project is simple desktop app built with python, WindowsUtility can help you tweaks your computer.
+**This project is a Simple Calculator built with C++, SimpleCalc can do basic mathematics operations for now such as + / *.
 This project is NOT fully completed so expect bugs.
 It was compiled in VS Code Editor.**

 ## Requirements
 customtkinter